Skip to content

 Frequently asked questions

-Are land transfer taxes the same everywhere?
+Are land transfer taxes the same across Canada?

-Do new builds change the tax?
+Do new construction purchases change the tax?